Mohodmrunalini/JAMFScripts/README.md

 # JAMFScripts
-THis contain the JAMF scripts i have created/Modified/used over years
+This contains the JAMF scripts I have created, modified, and used over the years.
+Special thanks to Scott Kendall—many of these scripts are adapted from his brilliant repository and further enhanced.